Meet Me on Planet 3

 Heart disease, genetically modified food, the endangered right whale, destruction of forests, the plastic plague, COVID-19... these examples from the world today have a profound impact on young people’s lives.
 While these are only a few of the reasons that learning about science in school is crucial, they help to illuminate why I am so passionate about science education.

 Another important aspect of my educational philosophy is that, while learning certain facts in a formal classroom environment is important, it cannot replace the seeing and doing.
-I was part of a team of teachers from Needham High School that took a group of students to Costa Rica as the climax of a yearlong interdisciplinary study of the country.
+I was part of a team of teachers that took a group of high school students to Costa Rica as the climax of a yearlong interdisciplinary study of the country.
 I was fortunate to be the science teacher involved in designing the curriculum, which also consisted of social studies and Spanish.
 Costa Rica was a living classroom full of information that we could not have learned in a science textbook, a pamphlet on Costa Rican flora and fauna, or even a college course about Costa Rican ecology.